 These Blogs will demonstrate commonly used settings to help you better secure your server and prepare it for reselling and hosting purposes.
 Your situation will probably have a few special requirements.
 One size does not fit all!
 However, a lot of these settings and interfaces are walked in through.
 We will be helpful to you to manage your server as time goes on.

 Since you are going to need to login to WHM, let’s start with that.
-First, you need to know the URL your hosting provider or system administrator should provide it to you when they set up your account.
-It’s going to start with https:// this is a secure web connection.
+First, you need to know the URL your hosting provider or system administrator should provide to you when they set up your account.
+It’s going to start with HTTPS:// this is a secure web connection.
 Then your hostname followed by a colon and a number 2087 that’s the port you will connect to for secure connection.

 For Ex: – https://hostname.test. com:2087